Keep scrolling to see all the wonderful things Kappas are doing…

 Click here to download a copy of the full press release.

 Jennifer Avellino posted that on Saturday, Nov 13, the Xi State (Florida) Zeta Chapter participated in a successful yard sale raising $150 for the annual Scholarship.

 Kappas visited Headquarters during the Centennial Convention held in Tulsa.
 The Memorial Garden pathway was lined with personalized bricks to honor, memorialize or pay tribute to a State, National President, State President, Kappa Member, Kappa Guy or Kappa Kid.
 Bricks are still available for purchase.
 Contact Executive Director Teri Poreda for information.

 Saving Kappa “K” Dollars is an easy way to raise funds.
-Not only that, Psi State Tennessee has issued a challenge to all the states: Bring in the most K Dollars to the Palm Springs Convention in 2022!
+Not only that, Ann Burnette, Upsilon State/SC has issued a challenge to all the states.
+Bring in the most “K” Dollars to the Baton Rouge Convention in 2023.

 Congratulations to Vicki Bartalino, Kappa Chapter, Beta State New Mexico for bringing in four new members!
 Let’s all take that as an inspiration for this year!

 Supplies provided to area school.
 These are school supplies that Phi State, Nu Chapter, raised for